CSortedArray is a class derived

 use the standard STL collection classes instead of the old style MFC CArray

 classes.
-In my case, many of my classes are pure MFC classes and at the
+In my case, many of my classes are pure MFC classes and at the time

-classes with the performance of their STL brethren.
+the performance of their STL brethren.

 - StableSort method now internally uses std::stable_sort.
 Again this has lead